 The initial phase of the project will focus on modernizing GCU’s core system by implementing and providing cloud services for the OIPA platform to support GCU’s life and annuity business.
 The new core system addresses workflow, new business underwriting, agency and compensation, policy changes, billing and payments, claims and operational reporting.

-The project will also provide an enhanced member and agent digital experience using the InsuranceElements solution (eApp and illustrations) from Equisoft which will also be hosted in the Cloud.
+The project will also provide an enhanced member and agent digital experience using Equisoft/apply and Equisoft/illustrate which will also be hosted in the Cloud.
 It will include the implementation of GCU’s life and annuity products, the integration of leading-edge sales tools (illustrations/quotes, e-app, agent and member self-service portals), and the data migration of GCU’s existing insurance policies to OIPA.

 GCU will retire their existing policy admin and CRM platforms.
 These new solutions provide GCU the opportunity to maintain regulatory compliance, benefit from improved reporting and analytics capabilities, and create enhanced digital member experiences.